KriztoferY/cdsa-queue/README.md

 **CDSA - Queue** (`cdsa-queue`) is a C module that provides generic implementations of the Queue ADT and related algorithms.

 The Queue ADT (or any implementation of **generic queue**) is presented as the opaque type `Queue`.
 The interface for the Queue ADT is defined in the `queue.h` header file.
 Different implementations of the Queue ADT are compiled into separate static libraries.
+There're two implementations of the Queue ADT included off the shelf:

+* `queue_circ_array.c` : Circular array based queue -- compiled as the
+  `libqueuearr` static library

+* `queue_linked_list.c` : Singly linked list based queue -- compiled as the
+  `libqueuenode` static library

+Here's a little program to familiarize you with the interface.

 ```c
 ...